fzenke/pub2015orchestrated/README.md

 Now go to the installation directory of the `src/` simulation code (when you are reading this, chances are you are already in this directory).
 And run `make` there.
 This should build the necessary Auryn libraries that implement plasticity and the simulation libraries.
-For instance the binary file sim_rc_p10c is the one behind Figure 3 in Zenke, F., Agnes, E.J., Gerstner, W., 2015.
-Diverse synaptic plasticity mechanisms orchestrated to form and retrieve memories in spiking neural networks.
-Nature Communications.
+For instance the simulation program `sim_rc_p10c` is the one behind Figure 3 in Zenke, F., Agnes, E.J., Gerstner, W., (2015).

 Finally update the output path in globalvars.sh to point to a portion of disk with sufficient space.
 If you want to run distributed simulations make sure this